$25,000 reward for information on missing girl

-Jessica's aunt, Susan Lunsford, said the family still hopes she will be found alive.
+Jessica's aunt, Susan Lunsford, said the family still hopes Jessica will be found alive.

 Angela Bryant, the girl's estranged mother who lives in Warren County, Ohio, said, "Every night when I close my eyes, I ask God to watch over her, keep her safe."

-"She's nine years old, she's innocent.
+"She's 9 years old, she's innocent.
 Nobody should have just come in and taken her like that, but it happens every day.
 You don't think it's going to happen to you."